MSD-git85/HRS-Repo/README.md

 - Spring Cloud
 - Spring Cloud Eureka
 - Spring Cloud Config
-- Spring Security
-- OAuth 2.0
 - Spring Data JPA
 - Spring Web
-- Spring Data MongoDB
 - Spring Data REST
 - Spring Cloud Gateway
 - Netflix Eureka
-- Thymeleaf
 - MySQL
-- MongoDB
-- Okta
 - Git

 ## Getting Started
 To get started with the project, make sure you have the required tools and dependencies installed.

 ### Installation
-1. Clone this repository: `git clone https://github.com/Amanastel/Hotel-Management-Microservices.git`
+1. Clone this repository: `git clone https://github.com/MSD-git85/HRS-Repo.git
-2. Navigate to the project directory: `cd Hotel-Management-Microservices`

 ### Configuration
 - Configure the properties of each microservice according to your requirements.